Preparation for Majors and Non-majors

-SPAN 101 and SPAN 102 (five units each) emphasize the four basic language skills, understanding, speaking, reading, and writing.
+SPAN 101 and SPAN 102 (four units each) emphasize the four basic language skills, understanding, speaking, reading, and writing.

 The second-year sequence (SPAN 205 / SPAN206) reviews and expands upon the principles learned in SPAN 101 / SPAN 102.
 Second-year courses are 3 units each.

 - SPAN 301 Advanced Grammar and Composition (3)

 - MLL 325 Linguistics for Foreign Language (3)

 - SPAN 341 Introduction to Hispanic Literature (3)